Prices include next-day delivery and prescription

-Sumatriptan is a medication used to treat acute migraines.
-You should only take this treatment if a diagnosis of migraines has first been made by a medical professional.
+Sumatriptan, often sold under the brand name Imigran, is a medication used to treat acute migraines.
+You should only take this treatment if you have been diagnosed with migraines by a medical professional.
 If you have been diagnosed, you are likely to have experienced repeated episodes of the condition over several years.

-Sumatriptan helps to alleviate symptoms associated with acute migraines, such as a painful throbbing headache, nausea and visual disturbances.
+Sumatriptan helps to alleviate symptoms associated with the headache stage of the condition (also known as the ‘main attack stage’), which involves a painful throbbing headache and nausea.

-The precise cause of migraines is not yet known.
+The precise cause of migraines is unknown.
 Your brain does not possess pain receptors; rather, it processes pain signals from other areas of the body.
 However, serotonin (a chemical found in the brain) is believed to play an important role.

-Medical research suggests that migraine symptoms are caused by blood vessels widening within the head.
-Sumatriptan helps these blood vessels to return to their normal size, alleviating symptoms.
-These tablets also prevent pain signals from reaching your brain.
+Sumatriptan targets the brain’s blood vessels as medical research suggests that migraines are caused by these blood vessels widening.
+The tablets therefore help them to return to their normal size, alleviating symptoms.
+They also prevent pain signals from reaching your brain.

-When taking any medication, you should follow the advice of your doctor as well as the guidelines listed in the patient leaflet.
-Instructions for taking Sumatriptan are as follows:
+When taking any medication, you should follow the advice of your doctor as well as the guidelines listed in the patient information leaflet.

 Painkillers are also safe to use alongside Sumatriptan, provided you have not experienced adverse reactions to these in the past.

-Sumatriptan is available in two different dosages; 50mg and 100mg.
-Your doctor will most likely prescribe the 50mg dosage to start and, depending on how you respond, may increase this to the 100mg dosage.
-These tablets are generally referred to by the name of their active ingredient.
-However, some brand medications also contain Sumatriptan in smaller quantities.
+Sumatriptan is available in two doses; 50mg and 100mg.
+Your doctor will most likely prescribe the 50mg dosage to start with and, depending on how you respond, may increase this to the 100mg dosage.

 All prescription medication poses a risk of side effects.
 Commonly reported side effects of Sumatriptan include:

-You should inform your doctor if you experience any of these for a protracted period.
-For a detailed list of side effects, please consult the patient leaflet.
+You should inform your doctor if you experience any of these for a prolonged period.
+For a comprehensive list of side effects, please consult the patient leaflet.

 Do not use Sumatriptan if you have: